solislemuslab/solislemuslab.github.io/pages/people.md

         </div>

         <div class="span5">
             Junting Wang is a senior undergraduate student in Statistics and in Mathematics.
-She is using neural network models to predict antibiotic-resistance phenotypes from genomic data in <em>Staphylococcus aureus<em>.
+She is using neural network models to predict antibiotic-resistance phenotypes from genomic data in <em>Staphylococcus aureus</em>.
         </div>
     </div>
 </div>